wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-send-sms-messages-with-node-js-and-express-dr.md

 ![SMS on Android](/content/blog/how-to-send-sms-messages-with-node-js-and-express/screencast-sms.gif)

-Also, you will see the response printed on your terminal.
+Also, you will see the response printed in your terminal.

 ```shell
 {